A Police K-9 Bit Its Handler 6 Times. What to do?

 Unless a person has been around a truly rank dog, they will have a difficult time determining if a dog is truly rank.
 Once a person has seen a rank dog it becomes much easier to recognize it.

-The best way to determine if a dog is truly rank is to have a very experienced police K-9 instructor (not a k-9 handler) run the dog through a police service dog selection test.
-The problem with this is there are very few people who actually have the experience to do this correctly.
+The best way to determine if a dog is truly rank is to have a very experienced police K-9 instructor (not a K-9 handler) run the dog through a police service dog selection test.
+The problem with this is that there are very few people who have the experience to do this correctly.

-It must be said that most a police K9 handlers are not qualified to run selection testing.
-They are dog handlers that can maintain training on the dogs they were assigned to, they seldom are part of the process of testing those dogs.
+It must be said that most police K-9 handlers are not qualified to run selection testing.
+They are dog handlers who can maintain training on the dogs they were assigned to; they seldom are part of the process of testing those dogs.
+This is because our standards have evolved and changed.

-We used to think a dog that was biting someone would make a good police dog.
+Years ago, we used to think a dog that was biting someone would make a good police dog.
 We learned that this was seldom the case.
 Rank dogs simply do not make good police dogs.
-Experienced police dog instructors, like my friend Kevin Sheldahl who is one of the best police dog instructors in the country will not accept rank dogs from his European dog vendors.
+This is because these dogs tend to constantly fight against and challenge their handler instead of working with them.
+These dogs tend to be more handler-aggressive and harder to train, and often become a liability to the department instead of an asset.
+Experienced police dog instructors, like my friend Kevin Sheldahl, who is one of the best police dog instructors in the country, will not accept rank dogs from his European dog vendors.

 Harsh Avoidance Training

 Avoidance training is the opposite of reward-based training.
-In this style of training the dog is taught obedience through the application punishment.
+In this style of training, the dog is taught obedience through the application of punishment.
 We would teach a dog to avoid punishment by complying with obedience commands.

 Back in the 1960s and 1970s, that is how I first learned to train dogs.
 There was no reward-based training back then.
 Today, I call it Yank-and-Crank training.